hydroframe/subsettools/docs/example_notebooks/example_notebooks.md

 ### Information Regarding the CONUS1 domain

 The example notebooks in the following section subset datasets from the baseline CONUS1 model (conus1_baseline_mod and conus1_domain) stored on the database Hydrodata.
-Please refer to the following Read the Docs for more information on CONUS datasets contained on hydrodata: [Dataset Information](https://hydroframe-ml.github.io/readthedocs/tables/dataset.html)
+Please refer to [Dataset Information](https://hydroframe-ml.github.io/readthedocs/tables/dataset.html) for more information about CONUS datasets contained on hydrodata.

 CONUS1 is a box domain over the contiguous United States.
 It does not cover areas near the coasts.
 This model has 4 soil layers (top 2 meters) and 1 geologic layer that is 100 m thick.
 The cell size is 1 kilometer.
 Please refer to and cite the following DOIs if you want more details or to release work with the datasets used in the example notebooks: 10.5194/gmd-14-7223-2021; 10.1016/j.advwatres.2015.04.008; 10.1002/2014WR016774; 10.1002/2015GL066916.